KenjiOhtsuka/note/dbms/postgre_sql.md

 ```

 * Grant select all table or something in the database, or revoke
-    * login to the database
+    * login to the database, first
     * Execute ddl
         ```sql
         GRANT SELECT ON all tables IN SCHEMA public to role_name;